Marie-Alice Yahé

-Marie-Alice "Malice" Yahé (born 10 July 1984) is a female French rugby union player and the current captain of France.
-She also plays in the scrum-half position for USA Perpignan.
+Marie-Alice "Malice" Yahé (born 10 July 1984) is a former French rugby union player who captained France.
+She also played in the scrum-half position for USA Perpignan.

+Biography

 The daughter of Philippe Yahé, a former player of RC Montceau (now RC Montceau Bourgogne), and the sister of Yves-Marie, a current player for the same club, she was introduced to rugby by his older brother Jean-Baptiste because "he needed somebody to throw the ball back to himself".

 While attending Lycée Jean-Marc Boivin in Chevigny-Saint-Sauveur, her friend Fanny brought her in the field where the school's sport section was playing rugby union.
 Yahé already knew the rules of the game and was able to pass the ball to both sides.
 Didier Retière, at that time a regional technical advisor of Burgundy.